reinderien/capmeter/readme.md

 4. Start the Arduino IDE's Serial Monitor.
 Set the monitor to 115200 baud.
 5. Observe as the meter zeroes itself.
 My unloaded capacitance is usually about 50pF.
 6. Connect the capacitor to be measured as shown below.
 7. Observe as the meter converges on a capacitance value.
-Switching between large and small capacitors will take a few of iterations for the auto-range to kick in completely.
+Switching between large and small capacitors will take a few iterations for the auto-range to kick in completely.

 Schematic
 ---------